DarkIlluminatus/-OMARG-AIR-AID/models/ARCHON/README.md

 ---

-By using ARCHON, you are agreeing to abide by the terms and conditions of the -OMARG-AIR-AID project.
-Enjoy the power and flexibility it brings to your ChatGPT GPT models and connected systems!
+By using ARCHON, you are agreeing to abide by the terms and conditions of the OMARG-AIR-AID LICENSE.
+Enjoy the power and flexibility it brings to your language models and their connected systems!